 A brief biography of the artist that you intend to collaborate with, specifying to what extent this has been confirmed.
 Partnerships that are confirmed are preferred over those that are speculative.

-A 500 word written proposal that articulates the purpose and core idea of the proposed structure in response to the design brief.
+.
+A brief outline (500 words) of the response to the concept of making something useful for the city

 Up to five images of your own relevant existing work, or references to other installations, artwork, or buildings that reflect the ideas in the 500 word statement.